oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 > - The first character is the option ID.
 > - The remaining characters are the option value.

-TypeOptions are classifiers that, along with the BaseType, determine whether data values are instances of the defined type.
+TypeOptions are classifiers that, along with the CoreType, determine whether data values are instances of the defined type.
-For example, the *pattern* TypeOption is used with the String BaseType to define valid instances of that string type using a regular expression conforming to [[ECMAScript](#ecmascript)] grammar.
+For example, the *pattern* TypeOption is used with the String CoreType to define valid instances of that string type using a regular expression conforming to [[ECMAScript](#ecmascript)] grammar.